Skip to main content

 • Managed a team of 20 students working on The Circle Project and the official website for the Taiwanese Student Association.

-• Created a guide for incoming freshmen with over 6000+ views.
+• Created a freshmen guide that received 6,000+ views.

 Information Officer, CUHK Taiwanese Student Association (Oct 2015 – Oct 2016) #